evant/ipromise/README.md

 callbacks being fired in an unexpected order.

-For Android, it's a good idea to use the provided `AndroidPromiseExecutors.mainLooperCallbackExecutor()` which will run all callbacks on the UI thread.
+For Android, it's a good idea to use the provided `AndroidCallbackExecutors.mainLooperExecutor()` which will run all callbacks on the UI thread.

-For unit testing, you can use `Promise.getSameThreadExecutor()` to run callbacks on the same thread as the messages that are sent.
+For unit testing, you can use `CallbackExecutors.sameThreadExecutor()` to run callbacks on the same thread as the messages that are sent.
 This way you can send a message and ensure the callback is called without using any thread synchronization.

 Android